 Garlic is widely recognized as a health food.
 A relative of onion, garlic is a source of a surprising number of vitamins and minerals.
 It contains magnesium, selenium and vitamin C. And all of these nutrients are considered essential to sexual health.
 This is great news for both men and women but there are some specific garlic benefits for men.

-Some of the best known benefits of garlic
+Some of the best-known benefits of garlic for men

 You may have already heard that garlic is believed to fight the common cold.
 But did you know that it may fight brain disease and help you live longer?
 Although these are the most commonly promoted abilities of garlic, this isn’t all garlic can do for your health.
 Garlic has benefits specific to men’s sexual health.

 Is garlic a sexual enhancer?

 A study by the University of Alabama proved that allicin, a powerful compound produced in garlic, boosts blood flow.
 And according to one informal study, the boost in blood flow has serious benefits for men when it comes to maintaining an erection.

 Garlic and libido

 Although there is a lack of formal research to prove the effectiveness and evaluate dosing, it appears that the allicin in garlic has the potential not only to decrease the risk of heart attacks but aid in the ability to maintain erections.
 This is the primary reason garlic is considered a libido booster.
 But you may need to seriously increase your fresh garlic intake if you want to use garlic as a sexual enhancer.
 (Can you handle eating several cloves per day?)